8 Top-Rated East Coast Road Trips

-Just can't wait to get on the road again?
-There's nothing like an old-fashioned road trip to help you bond with your intimate travel companions.
-Plus, road trips are the best way to truly be at one with the landscape.
+There are few things that scream "summer" like an East Coast road trip.
+Whether you're renting an RV or piloting your own car, a road trip is a fabulous way to make memories and see the country in a way you haven't before.
 Instead of rushing past idyllic towns on a train or flying over spectacular mountains, a car journey allows you to stop at those off-the-beaten-path treasures you never knew existed.

-What better place to spend quality time than the East Coast of the US?
-From museum-hopping in Washington, D.C. to skiing at Okemo Mountain Resort in Vermont to sunning yourself on Miami beach, the East Coast offers a variety of holiday options.
+The East Coast is packed with amazing places to visit and fun things to do.
+From museum-hopping in Washington, D.C. to catching the view from atop a chair lift at Okemo Mountain Resort in Vermont to sunning yourself on Miami beach, the East Coast offers a variety of holiday options.

 1. Two-Week East Coast Road Trip: See New England at its Best